 Field Offset Size Description PCO 0 1 Periodic Counter Output.
 Shall be incremented by machine controller each time new data is available.
-See section 10.4.
+See section 9.4.
 CCO 1 1 Command Counter Output.
 Shall be incremented by machine controller when a new command shall be sent to the armed RU.
-See section 10.2.
+See section 9.2.
 PAO 2 1 Periodic Acknowledge Output.
 Not used yet.
 CAO 3 1 Command acknowledge Output.
 Used to acknowledge that a command from RU has been processed.
-See section 10.1.
-Command RU ID 4 2 ID of RU to send command to.
-Set to 0 to send to all RUs.
-Command to RU 6 16 Command to be sent to RU application.
-Spare 22 2 Spare bytes for future use.
-Set to 0 for now.
-Periodic data size 24 2 Number of bytes of process data to be transferred to RU application Periodic data block 26 1 Data block number of this process data.
+See section 9.1.
+Command to RU 4 16 Command to be sent to RU application.
+Periodic data size 20 2 Number of bytes of process data to be transferred to RU application Periodic data block 22 1 Data block number of this process data.
 Starting from 0.
-Spare 27 1 Spare byte for future use.
+Spare 23 1 Spare byte for future use.
 Set to 0 for now.
-Periodic data 28 200 Periodic data to be sent to RU application.
+Periodic data 24 200 Periodic data to be sent to RU application.

-10 Data flow
+9 Data flow

-10.1 Command input
+9.1 Command input